 It aims to guarantee their protection, well-being and development, defends their rights, and is committed to make them become independent, responsible and active citizen in their community.
 It is mobilizing for the improvement of national child and family protection systems and for governments to fulfill their obligations in terms of respect for the rights of the child.

-Present in more than 130 countries and territories with 2,800 programs, it helps more than 630,000 beneficiaries (strengthening families and education), 500,000 young people and adults (emergency aid and health) and 65,000 children (alternative care).
+Present in more than 130 countries and territories with 2,900 programs, it helps more than 550,000 beneficiaries (family and community strengthening), 1,385,000 children, young people and adults (emergency aid) and 69,000 children and young people (alternative care).

 Principles and values